oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 This specification uses the terms "Holder", "Issuer", "Verifier", "Key Binding", and "Key Binding JWT" defined by [@!I-D.ietf-oauth-selective-disclosure-jwt].

+Consumer:
+: Applications using the Type Metadata specified in (#type-metadata) are called Consumer.
+This typically includes Issuers, Verifiers, and Wallets.

 Verifiable Credential (VC):
 :  An assertion with claims about a Subject that is cryptographically secured by an Issuer (usually by a digital signature).